MicrosoftDocs/azure-devops-docs/docs/package/quickstarts/universal-packages.md

 ## Publish a Universal Package

 Publish a package with vsts package universal publish.
-The following example publishes a package named *my-first-package* with version *1.0.0* to the *FabrikamFiber* feed in the *fabrikam* Azure DevOps Services account with a placeholder description.
+The following example publishes a package named *my-first-package* with version *1.0.0* to the *FabrikamFiber* feed in the *fabrikam* Azure DevOps Services organization with a placeholder description.

 Update these values as desired and use the feed name you noted earlier.
 You must use a [Semantic Version (SemVer)](https://semver.org) for the version.
 Package names must be lower case and can only use letters, numbers, and dashes (`-`).